MODFLOW-USGS/modflow6/src/Solution/ParticleTracker/vertical.md

 Each particle is either released into the simulation, or terminates unreleased.
 In the former case the particle's first record will be reason 0 (release), status 1 (active).
 In the latter reason 3 (termination), status 8 (permanently unreleased).

 At each time step, the PRT model applies the tracking method to each particle.
-The particle's trajectory is solved over the model grid until the end of the time step, or until the particle terminates, whichever occurs first.
+The particle's trajectory is solved over the model grid until the end of the time step, or until the particle terminates (due e.g. to stop time or encountering a termination condition), whichever occurs first.

 Particles may traverse an arbitrary number of cells in a time step, in the lateral as well as vertical dimensions.